Rx / Prescription Alert

 Trigger an Alert

-When alerts are set up for a prescription, and the patient has the alert type (e.g., medication, allergy, problem) entered in their Chart, the alert will display when the prescription is created.
+When alerts are set up for a prescription, and the patient has the alert type (e.g., medication, allergy, problem) entered in their Medical information in the Chart, the alert is displayed when the prescription is created.

 EHR Users

-In EHR Measure Reports, paper prescriptions for permissible drugs count towards the denominator, but not towards the numerator.
-Thus, only rely on paper prescriptions and its drug interaction checks if you qualify for the e-prescribing exclusion (write less than 100 prescriptions).
+In EHR Measure Reports, paper prescriptions for permissible drugs count toward the denominator, but not towards the numerator.
+Only rely on paper prescriptions and its drug interaction checks if you qualify for the e-prescribing exclusion (write less than 100 prescriptions).